 Section 25.
 Data Privacy and Security.
-The personal information controller must implement reasonable and appropriate organizational, physical and technical measures.
+The personal information controller shall put in place organizational, physical and technical security measures for data protection, including policies for evaluation, monitoring and review of operations and security risks.
 The same obligation shall be required from personal information processors engaged by the personal information controller to process personal data on its behalf.